Idaho Counseling License Requirements

 7. Apply for and receive your LCPC license.

 Idaho does not have reciprocity agreements with other states for counseling licensure, but an experienced applicant who has an active license in another state with substantially similar requirements can apply for licensure by endorsement.
-The applicant must have at least five years of experience within the previous seven years with no disciplinary actions on their file in the past five years.
 The Board has a separate licensure by endorsement application and the licensing state must also send a verification of the license to the Board directly.
 Additionally, supervised work experience will only be counted if the supervisor is licensed in the home state and meets similar standards to those in Idaho.

-LPC and LCPC licenses must be renewed annually and the fee is $100 (as of October 2019).
+LPC and LCPC licenses must be renewed annually and the fee is $120 (as of November 2022).
 The Board mails renewal applications six weeks prior to the expiration date.
-Licensees must complete 20 hours of continuing education (CE) each year with at least three hours in legal issues or ethics.
+Licensees must complete 40 hours of continuing education (CE) every two years with at least six hours in legal issues or ethics.
 The Board accepts online education, graduate-level coursework, presentations, and other professional development activities; a list of approved CE providers is available online and a complete list of approved activities is available in the Board rules.
 Documentation of attendance or completion should be kept as the Board may conduct a random audit.

 Additional Counseling Careers and Licenses in Idaho